Cadaques Spain Travel Guide

 Passport valid for three months beyond Schengen departure and two blank pages.
 Research Schengen visa or ETIAS (mid-2025).

-Secure train tickets to Figueres and long-distance bus passes for Cadaqués (Sarfa/Moventis).
+Secure train passes for Figueres and long-distance bus tickets to Cadaqués (Sarfa/Moventis).

-Book your car if behind the wheel.
+Book your car if on the other side of the wheel.
 Obtain an International Driving Permit (IDP) if needed.

 Obtain a complete policy covering medical emergencies, trip cancellation, and lost baggage.
 World Nomads.